reflectoring/reflectoring.github.io/content/blog/2022/2022-11-07-structured-logging-with-cloudwatch.md

 Although we are logging from a single application here, Cloudwatch is used as a log aggragator from multiple services allowing us us to see all of our logs, regardless of their source, as a single and consistent flow of events ordered by time.

 ## Running Queries on Logs with CloudWatch Log Insights
 CloudWatch Log Insights provides a User Interface and a powerful purpose-built query language to search through log data and monitor our applications.
-Let us use CloudWatch Log Insights to track the number of errors that occured in our Spring Boot application and send a notification whenever the rate of errors exceeds a threshold.
+Here we are using CloudWatch Log Insights to find the number of errors that occured in our Spring Boot application in the last 1 hour.

-## Parsing Unstructured Logs
-CloudWatch Insights provides the capability of parsing unstructured logs.
+{% image alt="insights-query" src="images/posts/aws-structured-logging-cw/insights-query.png" %}}
+We have defined a query with a filter on level = 'ERROR' sorting by timestamp and limiting the results to 20.
+When we run the query, we get the following results:
+{% image alt="insights-results" src="images/posts/aws-structured-logging-cw/insights-results.png" %}}
+In the query results we can see 6 errors in the last 1 hour.
  ## Conclusion

  Here is a list of the major points for a quick reference:

+1. Amazon CloudWatch is a managed monitoring and logging service which is used as a centralized log storage.
+2. Structured logging is a methodology to log information in a consistent format that allows logs to be treated as data rather than text.
+3. We produce structured logs in applications most often by using logging libraries in different programming languages.
+4. logs are stored and organized in CloudWatch into Log Streams and Log Groups.
+5. Log stream is a sequence of log events emitted by AWS services or any custom application.
+6. Log Groups are group of Log Streams which share the same retention, monitoring, and access control settings.
+7. We use the unified CloudWatch agent to collect logs from Amazon EC2 instances and send to CloudWatch.
+8. CloudWatch Log Insights provides a User Interface and a powerful purpose-built query language to search through log data and monitor our applications.